Uqair

 Uqair (العقير), also transliterated as al-'Uqair, Uqayr, and Ogair, is an ancient seaport located in the Al-Ahsa Governorate of the Eastern Province of Saudi Arabia.
 Situated on the Persian Gulf coast, it is considered one of the earliest seaports in the region and has been linked to the ancient city of Gerrha mentioned in classical Greek and Roman sources.
 Uqair is also notable as the site of the 1922 Uqair Protocol, a significant event in the establishment of modern Saudi Arabia's borders.
 Today, Uqair is recognized for its archaeological remains, historical importance, and natural features.
+Its strategic location opposite the Al-Ahsa Oasis made it a vital link for sea trade with Bahrain and a key entry point for caravans to inland regions until the 1930s.

 Etymology

 The name "Uqair" is attributed to the Ajaru (أجاروا) or Ajeeru (عجيروا) tribe that inhabited the region in the first millennium BC.
 It is believed that the name was altered to "Uqair" due to a common practice in the Gulf dialect of substituting certain letters, such as replacing the "qaf" (ق) with the "jeem" (ج), resulting in "Ajeer" instead of "Uqair."